mdn/content/files/en-us/mozilla/firefox/releases/117/index.md

 ### CSS

-- The [CSS Nesting](/en-US/docs/Web/CSS/CSS_nesting) module is now supported natively in Firefox, this also includes the [`&` nesting selector](/en-US/docs/Web/CSS/Nesting_selector).
-This allows the writer to write nested CSS which helps with the readability, modularity and maintainability of CSS stylesheets.
-It also helps reduce the file size of CSS files reducing the data used by users. ([Firefox bug 1835066](https://bugzil.la/1835066), [Firefox bug 1840781](https://bugzil.la/1840781))
+- The [CSS Nesting](/en-US/docs/Web/CSS/CSS_nesting) module is now supported in Firefox, along with the the [`&` nesting selector](/en-US/docs/Web/CSS/Nesting_selector).
+This allows developers to write nested CSS, which helps with the readability, modularity, and maintainability of CSS stylesheets.
+It also potentially helps reduce CSS file size, decreasing download sizes. ([Firefox bug 1835066](https://bugzil.la/1835066), [Firefox bug 1840781](https://bugzil.la/1840781))

 #### Removals